 ElectroStatics-Sim

-A fairly limited electrostatics simulator I made for Mr.K's APCS final project (2024).
-The simulator runs in processing.
+An FDM electrostatics simulator I made for Mr.K's APCS final project (2024).
+Made in Processing.

 Quick overview: